xoizysz/Personalized-Learninng-Assisttant/README.md

 ```

 📬 Contact
 If you have any questions or any suggestions, feel free to reach out!
-You can find me on [LinkedIn] (https://www.linkedin.com/in/paramita-debbarma-810a8230a/).
+You can find me on [LinkedIn](https://www.linkedin.com/in/paramita-debbarma-810a8230a/).